Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/naming.rst

 AutoName Left/Right
    will add the ".L" suffix to all bones with a *positive* X-coordinate root, and the ".R" suffix to all bones with a *negative* X-coordinate root.
-   If the root is exactly at 0.0 on the X-axis, the X-coordinate of the tip is used.
+   If the root is exactly at 0.0 on the X axis, the X coordinate of the tip is used.
-   If both joints are at 0.0 on the X-axis, the bone will just get a period suffix, with no "L"/ "R" (as Blender cannot decide whether it is a left or right bone...).
+   If both joints are at 0.0 on the X axis, the bone will just get a period suffix, with no "L"/ "R" (as Blender cannot decide whether it is a left or right bone...).
 AutoName Front/Back
    will add the ".Bk" suffix to all bones with a *positive* Y-coordinate root,